J-Sandhu/J-Sandhu/README.md

 - 👋 Hi, I’m @J-Sandhu
-- 👀 I’m interested in going to University
+- 👀 I’m interested in starting a project
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on nothing atm(open to change)
+- 💞️ I’m looking to collaborate on LeetCode
-- 📫 How to reach me jaibir.s.sandhu@gmail.com
+- 📫 How to reach me: jaibir.s.sandhu@gmail.com

 <!---
 J-Sandhu/J-Sandhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.